SaltyFish123/SaltyFish123.github.io/_posts/2022-07-08-Program_Creation.md

 0x555555557fd0 <myAdd@got.plt>: 0x00007ffff7fc50f9
 ```

-If you `disass myAdd`, you will find that the 32bits of the address
+If you `disass myAdd`, you will find that the address 0x00007ffff7fc50f9 stored at 0x2f55(%rip) will point to the address of the text of myAdd function.

 ```shell
 (gdb) disass myAdd